Huawei ousted from heart of EU as Nokia wins Belgian 5G contracts

 Nokia and Ericsson have been the main beneficiaries of the challenges facing Huawei.
 From Bell Canada and Telus Corp in Canada to BT in Britain, the Nordic companies have been grabbing market share from the Chinese firm.

-Separately, Nokia said it had won a contract to provide data management software to Telefonica UK, replacing an unidentified existing vendor.
+Separately, Nokia said it had won a contract to provide data management software to Telefonica UK, which said the Finnish firm would replace the less than 1per cent of Huawei kit in its network.

-(Reporting by Supantha Mukherjee in Stockholm, Mathieu Rosemain in Paris and Douglas Busvine in Berlin, additional reporting by Sudip Kar-Gupta and Benoit Van Overstraeten; editing by Jason Neely and Mark Potter)
+(Reporting by Supantha Mukherjee in Stockholm, Mathieu Rosemain in Paris, Douglas Busvine in Berlin and Humeyra Pamuk in Washington D.C., additional reporting by Foo Yun Chee, Sudip Kar-Guptaadn Benoit Van Overstraeten; editing by Jason Neely and Mark Potter)